FOREX-Yellen speech bolsters dollar after Trump's mixed messages

 The day's other big set-piece is the European Central Bank's policy decision and news conference, though expectations of another strong message that would move the euro are limited.

-With growth and inflation picking up pace slowly, the bank is expected to argue it needs to maintain its loose monetary policy stance to keep the recovery on course, even if that raises hackles in Germany over rising in inflation.
+With growth and inflation picking up pace slowly, the bank is expected to argue that its stance on loose monetary policy is still needed to keep the recovery on course, even if that raises nerves in Germany over rises in inflation.

 "It will be interesting to see whether (ECB President Mario) Draghi is pressed in the briefing on any degree of dissent within the council," CIBC's Stretch said.

-Sterling, which had jumped 3 percent on Tuesday to vault above $1.24 after British Prime Minister Theresa May's Brexit speech, was trading above $1.23 per dollar, having fallen sharply on Yellen's speech.
+Sterling, which had jumped 3 percent on Tuesday to vault above $1.24 after British Prime Minister Theresa May's Brexit speech, was trading at $1.23 per dollar, having fallen sharply on Yellen's speech.

-For Reuters Live Markets blog on European and UK stock markets see reuters://realtime/verb=Open/url=http://emea1.apps.cp.extranet.thomsonreuters.biz/cms/?pageId=livemarkets (editing by John Stonestreet)
+For Reuters Live Markets blog on European and UK stock markets see reuters://realtime/verb=Open/url=http://emea1.apps.cp.extranet.thomsonreuters.biz/cms/?pageId=livemarkets (Editing by David Goodman)